-Experience local history along Clearfield County’s Heritage Road Trip, with stops at historic markers, restored homes from the 1900s and Clearfield County’s first jail.
-Along the way you’ll see the Quehanna Wild Area and Bilger’s Rocks- a 300 million year-old geological wonder surrounded by an enchanting wooded area – and may even catch a glimpse or two of Pennsylvania’s storied Elk Herd.
+Experience local history along Clearfield County’s Heritage Road Trip, with stops at historic markers, restored homes from the 1900s, and the county’s first jail.
+Attractions along the way include the Quehanna Wild Area — home to deer, elk, and several kinds of birds — and Bilger’s Rocks, a 300-million-year-old geological wonder surrounded by enchanting woodlands.

-The Pennsylvania Great Outdoors Visitors Bureau enlisted the help of fellow bikers to put together four rides to guide you through the best of the region on two wheels.
-You’ll travel through the stunning Allegheny National Forest, past the Elk Range of Moshannan State Forest and Quehanna Wild Area, cruise through Cook Forest State Park and visit the home of the world-famous weather prognosticator, Punxsutawney Phil, in Gobbler’s Knob.
+The Pennsylvania Great Outdoors Visitors Bureau enlisted the help of fellow bikers to put together four rides that guide motorcyclists through the best of the PA Wilds: Allegheny Adventure, Ride the Elk Range, Ground “Hog” Heaven, and Cook Forest Cruisin’.